handcock/rpm/README.md

 We develop a large-population likelihood framework to estimate preference parameters based on sample survey data on partnerships and population composition.
-The framework was originally due to Menzel (2015).
+The framework was originally due to Dagsvik (2000) and Menzel (2015).
-Based on simulation studies conducted in See Goyal, Handcock, Jackson, Rendall and Yeung (2022), for realistic population sizes, the model recovers preference parameters that are invariant under different population availabilities.
+Based on simulation studies conducted in Goyal, Handcock, Jackson, Rendall and Yeung (2022), for realistic population sizes, the model recovers preference parameters that are invariant under different population availabilities.
 The software uses bootstrap methods to bias correct parameter estimates for small population sizes and produce conﬁdence intervals